Fionn O'Shea

 Fionn O'Shea (born 2 January 1997) is an Irish actor.
 He starred in the films Handsome Devil (2016) and Dating Amber (2020).
-On television, he is known for his roles in the Channel 4 sitcom Hang Ups (2018) and the BBC Three and Hulu miniseries Normal People (2020).
+On television, he is known for his roles in the Channel 4 sitcom Hang Ups (2018), the BBC Three & Hulu miniseries Normal People (2020), and the Netflix miniseries House of Guinness (2025).

 Early life and education

 O'Shea attended Gonzaga College in Ranelagh, Dublin.
 He went on to train at Visions Drama School.

 Career

 In 2007, O'Shea made his film debut in the Irish short film New Boy; it received an Academy Award nomination for Best Live Action Short Film.
 In 2009, he made his feature film debut, playing an orphan boy in A Shine of Rainbows.
 Between 2009 and 2012 he appeared on Roy, an Irish-British animated children's television series.
 In 2016, he portrayed Ned Roche in the Irish comedy-drama film Handsome Devil.
 At the 15th Irish Film & Television Awards in 2018 he was nominated for Actor in a leading role and Rising Star Award.
 In 2018 he featured on Hang Ups, a British television sitcom.
 Also in 2018 he appeared in Innocent, a British television miniseries.
 In 2019, he played a supporting role in the drama film The Aftermath.
 In 2020, he played Eddie in Dating Amber, and Jamie in Normal People.